When To Use This Strategy

 - Conduct follow-up activities such as making crafts related to the story.

 Give students with an opportunity to practice reading fluency and expression through a shared reading with the class.
 The teacher asks questions as she reads to help students stay engaged.
-See the lesson plan.
+(From the Balanced Literacy Diet: Putting Research into Practice in the Classroom)

 Shared Reading Booklists